Wanna be bolder than a basic cup of joe? Espresso is just the thing! Tempting, robust flavor – you won’t be able to resist.

 Espresso is a strong, concentrated coffee with a special taste no other brewing method can reproduce.
 Its potent flavor comes from being brewed under high pressure (9 bars).

-The type of coffee bean you use to make coffee give distinct flavors:
+The roast level of the coffee bean you use gives distinct flavors:

-- light roast is subtle, with hints of fruit and floral notes.
+- Light roast: is subtle, with hints of citrus, fruit, and floral notes.

 When tasting espresso, look for its unique aromas and flavors, like nutty and fruity mixed with earthy, wood, and chocolate undertones.
 A well-made shot will have sweetness balanced by acidity.
 Go to any specialty coffee shop, and you can spark up interesting conversations with the local baristas on this.